It's very simple and completely risk free to you:

 Yes - but not everwhere.

 Lighter items like artwork or photographs can be secured anywhere.
-The walls are a "proboard" which is similar to plaster board and can take picture fittings.
+The walls are MDF which can take picture fittings.

 We can't accept credit cards sorry.
 Payment is by bank transfer or by cheque.